KrishnaPodu/Indian-Liver-Patient-Predictor/README.md

 🩺 Indian Liver Disease Predictor
 📘 Project Overview
 This project aims to predict liver disease in Indian patients using various biochemical and demographic features.
-Using machine learning algorithms such as XGBoost, LightGBM, CatBoost, and Random Forest, we evaluate which model performs best in classifying liver disease presence.

-The final model, LightGBM, achieved an accuracy of 85%, making it the best performer on our dataset.
+I trained multiple machine learning models including:

+XGBoost

+LightGBM

+CatBoost

+Random Forest

+✅ LightGBM emerged as the best performer with an accuracy of 85%.

 📊 Dataset
-We used the publicly available Indian Liver Patient Dataset (ILPD) from the UCI Machine Learning Repository.
+I used the Indian Liver Patient Dataset (ILPD) from the UCI Machine Learning Repository.

-🔗 Download Dataset
-Features include:
+🧬 Features:
 Age

 Gender